iamlmn/pypline/README.md

 ```

 ## pylint.rcfile
-A custom cofig file consisting of BHB's python coding standards!
+A custom cofig file consisting of custom python coding standards!
 Analysis will be done basing this as a reference file .